 And as one senior RIOC exec assured me, “Susan doesn’t have a racist bone in her body.”

 From rescuing a memorial to Alice Childress to championing Black History Month, she showed no racism anywhere, but just the opposite.

 So, what was the point?
-And then to go on with dubious, out of date accusations, one actually laughable… And why now?
+And then going on with dubious, out of date accusations, one actually laughable…?
+And why now?

 Susan Rosenthal Ambushed by the Love of Art

 The first object of grievances from years past, The Cotten Picker, may or may not depict a slave.
 And if the unhappy employee felt so “disrespected,” why wait a year to say so?

-Furthermore, why take it out of context and not explain why it might offend anyone?
+Furthermore, why take it out of context and not explain why it offended anyone?
 Shall we just take every individual gripe as universally valid and worthy of censorship?